+Additional measures taken to minimize impacts to bats include a seasonal tree clearing restriction.
 Tree clearing would be conducted only during the winter window (October 15 - March 31) when federally and state-listed bats, as well as the tricolored bat, are not present on this landscape.
-Based on the limited dependence of these bats on the Project Area for foraging habitat and the ability to avoid direct effects on bats in occupied roosting trees based on the timing of tree clearing activities, there would be essentially no impacts on the gray bat, Indiana bat, northern long-eared bat, or tricolored bat.
+While roost trees for Indiana bat and northern long-eared bats would be avoided all together, this seasonal restriction ensures that tricolored bats roosting in trees also would not be directly impacted.
+Based on minimization of impacts to higher quality foraging habitat, the avoidance of direct effects on bats roosting in trees (either by avoiding roost trees completely or seasonal tree clearing restrictions), and the lack of suitable hibernacula in the Project Area, no impacts to gray bat, Indiana bat, northern long-eared bat, or tricolored bat are anticipated.

 Suitable habitats for terrestrial T&E species other than bats are not present in the Project Area, the ROW to the east, or the immediate vicinity.
 Suitable habitats for aquatic T&E species are not present in the Project Area but may be present in the vicinity.
 Mulberry Creek, which crosses and receives drainage from the Project Area, Malone Creek, which receives drainage from the northwest corner of the Project Area, and Cane Creek, which is crossed by the transmission line to be upgraded east of the Project Area, potentially provide habitat for some of the aquatic T&E species in Table 3.4-1 (i.e., certain mussels and Anthony's river snail).
 These creeks and their tributaries would be protected from impacts such as sedimentation or runoff from selective herbicide applications by the use of BMPs to prevent erosion during and after construction and the maintenance of wooded riparian buffers of 50 ft or more around streams.
 The herbaceous vegetation cover to be established beneath and around the solar arrays is expected to further reduce the potential for erosion and sedimentation compared to the erosion potential of soils that are periodically tilled and exposed for crop cultivation.
 These measures would minimize impacts to water quality within and downstream of the Project Area, thereby protecting T&E invertebrates as well as aquatic insects that, in their adult phase, are food for T&E bats foraging over streams, lakes, and ponds.